Firwanaa/cpu-architecture-mid/README.md

 116 instructions (not sure if it's 116 or 117)

 ### 11-What is a combinational logic?
+Translates a set of inputs (combination of inputs) into a set of outputs according to one or more mapping functions. (eg. adder)

 ### 12- List the characteristics of a RISC computer.
 - smaller number of instructions: about 50